barisegesevgili/smart-urban-vitality-dashboard/README.md

 ### Deployment Configuration

-When deploying to Render or similar platforms, you need to set the following environment variables:
+The application is configured to run on Render or similar platforms.
+Required environment variables:

 1. Required Environment Variables:
    - `FLASK_ENV`: Set to 'production'
    - `DEBUG`: Set to 'false'
    - `GOOGLE_MAPS_API_KEY`: Your Google Maps API key
    - `SECRET_KEY`: A secure secret key for the application
-   - `STATIONS`: JSON configuration for your monitoring stations (example below)
+   - `STATIONS`: JSON configuration for your monitoring stations

 2. Example STATIONS configuration:
 ```json